jmproctor/Readme-Generator/README.md

   # Usage
-  Instructions for use: 'node index' is the only command needed to run this program
+  Instructions for use: After initializing the program, you will follow the prompt, answering questions that will be used to create the document.

   # License